asyncapi/asyncapi-react/README.md

 ### Custom styles
 The AsyncAPI React component does not set any global fonts and any global reset styles.
 This provides the option to define your custom `font-family` and other styling.

-This can be done by defining the styles in a file or inline using by adding a `<style>` tag in the `<head>` section of the page where you are using AsyncAPI React component.
+This can be done by defining the styles in a file or inline using a `<style>` tag in the `<head>` section of the page where you are using AsyncAPI React component.

 Example custom styles (defined in the `styles/custom.css` file):
 ```css